EvictionLab/eviction-lab-website/content/eviction-tracking/new-york-ny.md

 American Community Survey (ACS) data allow us to categorize zip codes by their racial/ethnic majority: White, Black, Latinx, or Other/None.

-When you toggle the figure to see data relative to average, comparisons are being drawn—within the same set of zip codes defined by racial/ethnic majority—between filings over the last six months and average filings in 2016–2018.<sup>1</sup>
+When you toggle the figure to see data relative to average, comparisons are being drawn—within the same set of zip codes defined by racial/ethnic majority—between filings over the last year and average filings in 2016–2018.<sup>1</sup>

 1. Eviction filing data for New York City were collected by the [Housing Data Coalition](https://www.housingdatanyc.org//).
 Historical averages cover the years 2016-2018.
 2. Statistics rely on imputation of race/ethnicity and gender based on defendant names and addresses.
 A complete description of this process can be found in the [ETS methods page](https://evictionlab.org/eviction-tracking/methods/).